oracle/oci-grafana-metrics/docs/using.md

 | metric          | `metrics($region,$compartment, $namespace, $resourcegroup)`                                |
 | dimensionKey    | `dimensions($region, $compartment, $namespace, $metric, $resourcegroup)`                     |
 | dimensionValue  | `dimensionOptions($region,$compartment,$namespace,$metric,$dimensionKey,$resourcegroup)` |

+All of the metrics plugin template variables only support a singleton value with the exception of the dimension options template variable.
+For the dimension options template variable, the Multi-value radio button in the template variable configuration can be enabled and a user can select multiple dimension values to use within the query.
+The metric plugin runs the defined query once for each dimension value selected for the dimension options template variable.

 The final list of variables should look like this: